The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: Abstract

 \section{Abstract}

-The Shepp \& Vardi (1982) implementation of the EM algorithm for PET scan tumor estimation provides a point estimate of the tumor.
-The current study presents a closed-form formula of the observed Fisher information for Shepp \& Vardi PET scan tumor estimation.
+The Shepp \& Vardi (1982) implementation of the EM algorithm provides a point estimate of the PET scan tumor radiotracer distribution.
+The current study presents a closed-form formula of the observed Fisher information for Shepp \& Vardi PET scan estimator.
+A simpler approximate formula is presented as well, evaluated from the empirical projection data, before the application of the EM algorithm.

 Keywords: PET scan, EM algorithm, Fisher information matrix, standard errors.

 \pagenumbering{arabic}